-Further, as of 1 September 2019, according to a recent change of the administrative practice by the Danish FSA, the listed issuer is under an obligation itself to publish information about the said (related) transactions to the market, which must be done immediately, however, no later than three working days following the transaction in question.
+The listed issuer is under an obligation itself to publish information about the said (related) transactions to the market, which must be done immediately; however, no later than three working days following the transaction in question.

 3.5 What is the process for meetings of members of the management body?